inertia7/timeSeries_sp500_R/reports/ds_write_up.md

 We can quickly see that our time-series has instances of both positive and negative trend.
 Overall, it is very volatile, which tells us that we will have transform the data in order for the **Box-Jenkins Methodology** to predict with better accuracy.

 ## Testing for Stationarity
 We will utilize a few statistical tests to test for stationarity.
+We must be weary of our model having a *unit root*, this will lead to non-stationary processes.

 	Box.test(sp_500, lag = 20, type = 'Ljung-Box')